ViewTouch/viewtouch/README.md

 With the availability of ViewTouch source code under the GPL and of the Raspberry Pi computer it is now possible for a restaurateur to automate a restaurant of small to moderate size for about an hour's worth of sales revenue, or for a single day's profit.
 ViewTouch allows multiple touchscreen terminals, each powered by a Raspberry Pi.
 ViewTouch also allows Android tablets to be used as mobile POS terminals, making use of the ViewTouch X Server apk, downloadable from the ViewTouch web site.

-Restaurateurs wishing training and 24/7 support need only contact the support staff at http://www.viewtouch.com.
+Restaurateurs wishing training and 24/7 support need only contact the support staff at http://www.viewtouch.com/contact.html

-Running ViewTouch requires graphical data files which are available by contacting me viewtouch.com --Gene Mosher
+Running ViewTouch requires graphical data files which are available at http://www.viewtouch.com/download.html --Gene Mosher

 Official website: http://www.viewtouch.com